Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 That's my most recent commit!
 But my code doesn't have any logic pertaining to `.git/logs/HEAD`.

 I must have been on autopilot and used `git commit` instead of my own `jit commit` command.
-Git must have mutated my index and added on the "Cache Tree" extension when making the commit.
+Git then mutated my index and added on the "Cache Tree" extension when making the commit.
 My own implementation has no concept of a "Cache Tree" so that addition caused everything to break.

 ## Fixing the problem